The Sword of Reckoning: Chapter 1 Sneak Peek

 Do you post reviews on Amazon, Goodreads, Bookbub, etc?
 Then feel free to request A REVIEW COPY HERE.

-Chapter One
+One

 “I did nothing…” Sprawled on the ground, the young man wouldn’t stop fidgeting.
 His black skull jacket contrasted with the red Canadians hockey hat on top of his dirty blond hair that spilled out from the sides.
 She summed him up as someone who hadn’t decided whether to be good or bad.
 Well, today he chose bad.
 And not only because he dared to wear her favorite hockey team’s hat.

-“So what you’re saying is that the purse filled with jewelry is really yours, you actually live in that house we found you hiding in the main closet, and you simply forgot why you ran from us, right?”
+“So what you’re saying is that the purse filled with jewelry is really yours, you live in that house we found you hiding in the main closet, and you forgot why you ran from us, right?”
 One knee leaned heavier on his thin back.
 Only the stupid would have missed the dripping sarcasm in her tone.
 “Hold still.”

 “I’d be very careful how you answer that, mate, because she doesn’t take too kindly to liars,” said Detective Noah Virgil, Savannah’s partner, watching the man squirm.

-“Hey, that hurts,” scumbag complained.
+“Hey, that hurts,” the scumbag complained.

 “Told you, mate, don’t mess with her.”

 Savannah leaned closer, a tight hold on one of his bony wrists.
 “You’re dumb as a bag of rocks, right?”
 Dimwit kept quiet.
 “Listen carefully ’cause I’m not repeating.
-You shoved an elderly lady down the stairs, broke her leg, attempted to steal her jewelry then hid like the fucking coward that you are.
+You shoved an elderly lady down the stairs, broke her leg, attempted to steal her jewelry, then hid like the fucking coward that you are.
 You’re lucky she’s not dead, otherwise, I would do more than bust your family jewels, you got that?”

 A repetitive shaking of his head meant he understood the threat.

-After shoving the robber in the police cruiser’s backseat, she leaned against the closed door.
-“Why the heck did they call homicide to arrest this idiot?
-I don’t get it.
-The cops were already on the scene.”
+After shoving the robber into the backseat of the police cruiser, she leaned hard against the closed door, facing Noah.
+“Seriously?
+Why did they call homicide to haul this idiot in?
+The uniforms already had it covered.”

 * * * *